 Hiring a roofing inspector

-Here are some of the things a roofing inspector would commonly look for:
+Here are some of the common roofing problems a roofing inspector would look for:

 Appearance of the roof:

 Condition of surface